Suffragan bishop: Malaysia (Diocese of West Malaysia)

-As the Peninsular of Malaysia is governed by the Diocese of West Malaysia, the diocese subdivided into North Archdeaconry, MIDDLE ARCHDEACONRY, and South Archdeaconry with A suffragan Bishop.
+The Diocese of West Malaysia is divided into two "area dioceses", each with their own suffragan bishop.

 Acting bishops

 It is common for Anglican suffragan or assistant bishops to serve as acting bishop during a vacancy in the diocesan see (e.g., between the death or retirement of the bishop diocesan and their successor taking post).
 In order to achieve this, the metropolitan bishop commissions a suffragan/assistant (usually the full-time bishop senior by consecration) who becomes the episcopal commissary, but may be referred to by any number of phrases (since the commission is held from the metropolitan archbishop, she may be called archbishop's commissary; the most usual current term in the Church of England being Acting Bishop of Somewhere).
-In the Anglican Church of Australia, someone (not always a bishop) acting as diocesan bishop is the Administrator of the Diocese and a bishop so commissioned is called the Bishop Administrator.
+In the Anglican Church of Australia, someone (not always a bishop) acting as diocesan bishop is the administrator of the diocese and a bishop so commissioned is called the bishop administrator.

-In 2013, between the retirement of Nigel McCulloch and the confirmation of David Walker as Bishop of Manchester, both of that diocese's suffragan bishops (Chris Edmondson, Bishop of Bolton, and Mark Davies, Bishop of Middleton, who were consecrated on the same day, therefore neither had seniority) served as acting bishop co-equally.
-In 2014–2015, during the vacancy between the episcopates of Paul Butler and Paul Williams, the diocese's sole suffragan bishop, Tony Porter, Bishop of Sherwood, became Acting Bishop of Southwell and Nottingham; however, when he resigned the commission due to ill health, Richard Inwood (retired former Bishop of Bedford and an honorary assistant bishop of the diocese) was commissioned Acting Bishop for a fixed one-year term.
+In 2013, between the retirement of Nigel McCulloch and the confirmation of David Walker as bishop of Manchester, both of that diocese's suffragan bishops (Chris Edmondson, bishop of Bolton, and Mark Davies, bishop of Middleton, who were consecrated on the same day, therefore neither had seniority) served as acting bishop co-equally.
+In 2014–2015, during the vacancy between the episcopates of Paul Butler and Paul Williams, the diocese's sole suffragan bishop, Tony Porter, bishop of Sherwood, became acting bishop of Southwell and Nottingham; however, when he resigned the commission due to ill health, Richard Inwood (retired bishop of Bedford and an honorary assistant bishop of the diocese) was commissioned Acting Bishop for a fixed one-year term.